v8/v8.dev/src/blog/jspi.md

 title: 'Introducing the WebAssembly JavaScript Promise Integration API'
 description: 'This document introduces JSPI and provides some simple examples to get you started in using it'
 author: 'Francis McCabe, Thibaud Michaud, Ilya Rezvov, Brendan Dahl'
-date: 2023-01-19
+date: 2024-06-20
 tags:
   - WebAssembly
 ---
-The JavaScript Promise Integration (JSPI) API allows WebAssembly applications that were written assuming that access to external functionality was _synchronous_ to operate smoothly in an environment where much of the desired functionality is _asynchronous_.
+The JavaScript Promise Integration (JSPI) API allows WebAssembly applications that were written assuming _synchronous_ access to external functionality to operate smoothly in an environment where the functionality is actually _asynchronous_.

 This note outlines what the core capabilities of the JSPI API are, how to access it, how to develop software for it and offers some examples to try out.

-## What is ‘JSPI’?
+## What is ‘JSPI’ for?

-The JSPI is an API that bridges the gap between synchronous applications and asynchronous Web APIs.
-It does so by suspending the application when it issues a synchronous API call and resuming it when the asynchronous I/O operation is completed.
-Crucially, it does so with very few changes to the application itself.

-Many modern APIs on the Web are _asynchronous_ in nature.
-Asynchronous APIs operate by splitting the offered functionality into two separate parts: the initiation of the operation and its resolution; with the latter coming some time after the first.
+Asynchronous APIs operate by separating the _initiation_ of the operation from its _resolution_; with the latter coming some time after the first.
 Most importantly, the application continues execution after kicking off the operation; and is then notified when the operation completes.

-For example, using the fetch API allows Web applications to access the contents associated with a URL; however, the fetch function does not directly return the results of the fetch; instead it returns a Promise.
-The connection between the fetch response and the original request is reestablished by attaching a _callback_ to that Promise.
+For example, using the `fetch` API, Web applications can access the contents associated with a URL; however, the `fetch` function does not directly return the results of the fetch; instead it returns a `Promise` object.
+The connection between the fetch response and the original request is reestablished by attaching a _callback_ to that `Promise` object.
 The callback function can inspect the response and collect the data (if it is there of course).

-Working directly with Promise values is quite difficult, as has often been documented.
-This problem is exacerbated in the case of WebAssembly applications, since they cannot directly manipulate Promises.

-JavaScript’s async function notation gives a layer above the core API which significantly eases the burden for JavaScript applications.

-On the other hand, typical C/C++ (and many other languages) applications are commonly originally written against a _synchronous_ API.
-In such an API, the application would stop execution until the operation is completed.
-Such blocking applications are typically easier to write than applications that are async-aware.
+In many cases C/C++ (and many other languages) applications are originally written against a _synchronous_ API.
+For example, the Posix `read` function does not complete until the I/O operation is complete: the `read` function *blocks* until the read is complete.

 However, it is not permitted to block the browser’s main thread; and many environments are not supportive of synchronous programming.
 The result is a mismatch between the desires of the application programmer for a simple to use API and the wider ecosystem that requires I/O to be crafted with asynchronous code.
 This is especially a problem for existing legacy applications that would be expensive to port.

+The JSPI is an API that bridges the gap between synchronous applications and asynchronous Web APIs.
+It works by intercepting `Promise` objects returned by asynchronous Web API functions and _suspending_ the WebAssembly application.
+When the asynchronous I/O operation is completed, the WebAssembly application is _resumed_.
+This allows the WebAssembly application to use straight-line code to perform asynchronous operations and to process their results.

+Crucially, using JSPI requires very few changes to the WebAssembly application itself.

 ### How does JSPI work?

-The JSPI works by intercepting the Promise returned from an asynchronous API call, suspending the main logic of the WebAssembly application, and returning a Promise from the export that was used to enter the WebAssembly.
-When the asynchronous API completes the WebAssembly application is _resumed_ so that it can process the results of the API call.
+The JSPI works by intercepting the `Promise` object returned from  calls to JavaScript and suspending the main logic of the WebAssembly application.
+A callback is attached to this `Promise` object which will resume the suspended WebAssembly code when invoked by the browser's event loop task runner.

+In addition, the WebAssembly export is refactored to return a `Promise` object &mdash; instead of the original returned value from the export.
+This `Promise` object becomes the value returned by the WebAssembly application: when the WebAssembly code is suspended,[^first] the export `Promise` object is returned as the value of the call into WebAssembly.

+[^first]: If a WebAssembly application is suspended more than once, subsequent suspensions will return to the browser's event loop and will not be directly visible to the web application.

+The export Promise is resolved when the original call completes: if the original WebAssembly function returns a normal value the export `Promise` object is resolved with that value (converted to a JavaScript object); if an exception is thrown then the export `Promise` object is rejected.

+#### Wrapping imports and exports

-This is enabled by _wrapping_ imports and exports during the WebAssembly module instantiation.
-The function wrappers add the suspending behavior to the normal asynchronous imports and route suspensions to Promise callbacks.
+This is enabled by _wrapping_ imports and exports during the WebAssembly module instantiation phase.
+The function wrappers add the suspending behavior to the normal asynchronous imports and route suspensions to `Promise` object callbacks.

 It is not necessary to wrap all the exports and imports of a WebAssembly module.
 Some exports whose execution paths don’t involve calling asynchronous APIs are better left unwrapped.
 Similarly, not all of a WebAssembly module’s imports are to asynchronous API functions; those imports too should not be wrapped.